Rudy Lai

 Summary

-• CSX has demonstrated a consistently increasing adoption of AI technologies from 2016 through 2025, evolving from IoT-enabled machine learning for train delay prediction to advanced generative AI-powered customer engagement platforms such as the 'Chessie' assistant integrated into their ShipCSX portal, achieving over 1,000 customers interacting in 4,000+ conversations by Q2 2025.
+• CSX has progressively expanded its adoption of AI technologies from IoT-enabled machine learning for train delay analysis (2016) to advanced generative AI deployments by 2025, notably launching the AI assistant 'Chessie' integrated into its ShipCSX portal, enabling over 1,000 customers to engage in 4,000+ interactions within 45 days.

 VIBE METER